Zhongqicui/pedlar/README.md

-# pedlar
+# :chart_with_upwards_trend: pedlar
-Pedlar is an algorithmic trading platform for Python designed for trading events and sessions such as Algothons.
+Pedlar is an algorithmic trading platform for Python designed for trading events, competitions and sessions such as Algothons.
 It includes a live web interface with multiple accounts with account sharing and live chat, an HTTP API with example Python trading agents and a [ZeroMQ](http://zeromq.org/) based broker connection to [MetaTrader5](https://www.metatrader5.com/en).

 ## Getting Started
-If there already a server and broker running, the client API under `pedlar` can be used.
-If not, follow instructions on how to get them in the [Development](#development) section.
+If there is already a ticker server and web server running, the client API under `pedlar` can be used.
+If not, follow instructions on how to get them in the [Hosting](#hosting) section.
 The client or *agent* API resolves around connecting to the *ticker* server (where agents receive price updates) and the *web* server, in this case handles the broker connection.
 The ticker is separate to reduce overhead and latencies between making trades and just receiving price updates.

 ### Installation
 The client API is can be installed using: